 "Not only does he have fun, he learns to go out in the community without us.
-We enjoy seeing Brian with such an active social like and feel comfortable knowing that LABBB staff is there to make sure the outing is a success." -Ann & Martin Guay
+We enjoy seeing Brian with such an active social like and feel comfortable knowing that LABBB staff is there to make sure the outing is a success." -Ann & Martin Guay the year.
+The mission of LABBB's Recreation Program is to provide students with a wide variety of events where they can build and extend friendships outside of the school environment, as well as experience many of the recreational activities available within the community.

-Labbb offers a variety of after school, evening, weekend, and overnight activities throughout the year.
-The mission of LABBB's
+Labbb offers a variety of after school, evening, weekend, and overnight activities throughout